claudette

 print(o, end='')

-According to Douglas Adams, 42.
-More seriously, the meaning of life is likely what you create through your relationships, pursuits, and values that bring you fulfillment and purpose.
+According to Douglas Adams,it's 42.
+But more seriously, the meaning of life is likely something you create through your relationships, contributions, growth, and what brings you fulfillment - rather than something you discover pre-made.

 Prompt caching